ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

 ![versioning-1](/images/posts/2024/versioning-1.png)

 When we select one of the above approaches and deploy two versions, we can run them together until we are ready to phase out v1.
 Phase out criteria might depend on the situation.
-Some possible scenarios could be for example until the cache of the new version catches up with the old one, or if this was an outlet module where other teams were dependent on your system, we can wait until all teams migrate to v2.
+Some possible scenarios could be:

+- Until the cache of the new version catches up with the old one.
+- If this was an outlet module where other teams were dependent on your system, we can wait until all teams migrate to v2.

 ![versioning-2](/images/posts/2024/versioning-2.png)